kirkone/vsts-dnx-tasks/README.md

 > If only "**Stop Before Deployment**" is checked you have to start your App manually later on.

+You can also make use of the "**App_Offline.htm**" behavior.
+You can specify a file which content will placed in the "**App_Offline.htm**" file on the target Web.
+If nothing is selected a file with default content will be used

 ### DNX Tasks Build Nuget Package

 This task is used to create Nuget packages for one or multiple projects.
 For the fields "**Project Name**", "**Build Configuration**", "**Output Folder**" and "**Working Folder**" please have a look at the "**Build Web**" task.